 The recent election of Donald Trump has placed the deal in jeopardy as he has claimed to renegotiate or leave the deal entirely.
 Trump criticized the agreement throughout his campaign, calling it “incompetently negotiated,” and telling American Israel Public Affairs Committee members in March, “my number one priority is to dismantle the disastrous deal with Iran.”
 Also, several of Trump’s cabinet picks have also been highly critical of the agreement.
 Rep. Mike Pompeo, tapped to lead the CIA, tweeted in November, “I look forward to rolling back this disastrous deal with the world’s largest state sponsor of terrorism.”
 Gen. James Mattis, the incoming Secretary of Defense, and Gen. Michael Flynn, the incoming National Security Adviser, have both also been vocally critical of Iran.
 Flynn stated the U.S. “gets nothing but grief from the deal.”
 Additionally, Trump has, at times, seemed to accept the inevitability of global nuclear proliferation.
 He noted during the campaign, “he wouldn’t object if Saudi Arabia, Japan, or South Korea obtained nuclear weapons, since, as he told CNN, proliferation is “going to happen anyway.”
 More recently, he stated, “let it be an arms race” while proposing to increase the nuclear arsenal of the U.S. If he takes this same blasé approach to Iranian proliferation, he has little incentive to continue with the deal.
 Trump has also demonstrated a tendency to favor extreme approaches, and disregard for precedent and norms, demonstrated by his stance on the use of enhanced interrogation, immigration measures, and “winner-take-all” style military operations.

 With the backing of a GOP-led Congress, President Trump is “positioned to swiftly pull the U.S. out of the Obama administration’s landmark nuclear agreement.”
 However, there is also reason to believe President Trump may not kill the deal.
 First, during his campaign, Trump rapidly changed policy positions, and this may be no exception.
 NBC noted that within the first six weeks since being elected, Trump “took ten new policy stances on eight different issues”, following his pattern during the campaign in which he “took 141 distinct policy positions on 23 issues over the course of 511 days.”
-Furthermore, he has not given the deal much attention since the election, indicating that he may not may not, as previously claimed, make this his first priority as president.
+Furthermore, he has not given the deal much attention since the election, indicating that he may not, as previously claimed, make this his first priority as president.
 Additionally, though Trump’s cabinet picks argue for a strong approach against Iran, they do not necessarily oppose the Iran deal in particular.
 Incoming Secretary of Defense Gen. Mattis noted that “there is no going back” from the deal and Secretary of State choice Rex Tillerson voiced interest in U.S. companies doing business in Iran which is only possible with limited sanctions.

 The Case for Maintaining the Deal